The Signature Collection Client Guide

 Your perspective on your business is only one piece of the puzzle!
 You’ll tell me which of your past clients are most like your future ideal clients…and we’ll reach out to them for their insight!
 They’ll shine a light on what makes you special, your experience effective, and your personality attractive.
 This will make your content more engaging and honest while helping you stand out!

 Hurray!
 Day one of your project has arrived!
-We’ll begin the day with an hour and a half call to clarify your ideal client, brand voice, and content strategy.
+We’ll begin the day with a two-hour call to clarify your ideal client, brand voice, and content strategy.
 Don’t be nervous or feel like you have to bring super deep answers.
 We simply want you to be yourself so we can understand who you hope to work with, who you are, and how we can build a word-bridge between the two of you.
 So, throw out everything you think a photographer is or should be and let’s explore what’s true to you.

 Day two of your project is devoted to writing…but you don’t have to lift a finger!
 Head out to a photo session, get some editing done, or just take a nap—we know the branding calls can really take it out of ya!
 If we have any additional questions, we’ll make a note of them as a comment in your content doc, so you’re totally good to go!
 Once all of your content is written, it will go into a copyediting phase to make sure it’s all cleaned up and ready for your editing day.
 And as soon as that’s finished, I’ll email you your doc to prepare for your editing day!